Priyansxu/DDOSx/README.md

-▶️ STEP-BY-STEP (from your location)
+▶️ Download it as zip

-1. Open Termux and allow storage
+1. Extract the zip file in Download folder

-termux-setup-storage
+location will:

-👉 Tap Allow
+/sdcard/Download/DDOSx-main/DDOSx-main

 ---

-2. Go to your folder
+2. Go to your folder through terminal

-`cd /sdcard/Download/DDOSx`
+`cd /sdcard/Download/DDOSx-main/DDOSx-main`

 Check files: